dutu/poloLender/README.md

     # Start balance - this is used to calculate and display total profitability
     POLOLENDER_STARTBALANCE={"BTC":"10", "ETH":"1100"}

-    # Maximum amounts in your lending account that should be lended (default is all available amounts in lending account)
+    # Maximum amounts in your lending account that should be lended
     POLOLENDER_LENDMAX={"BTC":"4", "ETH":"100"}

     #Report interval in minutes (default is 60 minutes)
     POLOLENDER_REPORTINTERVAL=3

-    # Send back to PoloLending-Advisor information on loan holding time.
-It is highly recommended to keep this option on as it greatly improves best lending rate calculation
-    POLOLENDER_LOANHOLDINGTIME=true